 By providing clear, educational content on this exciting type of error, American Rarities positions itself as a knowledgeable and trustworthy authority.
 This strategy attracts collectors who believe they may have found a major error, encouraging them to seek a professional appraisal from an expert source to confirm their valuable find.

-Read more about the article How to Spot a Counterfeit Coin: An 1802 Half Dollar Case Study
+Read more about the article Real or Fake?
+An 1802 Bust Half Dollar Case Study

 Double Struck or Fake?

-How to Spot a Counterfeit Coin: An 1802 Half Dollar Case Study
+Real or Fake?
+An 1802 Bust Half Dollar Case Study

-Comments Off on How to Spot a Counterfeit Coin: An 1802 Half Dollar Case Study
+Comments Off on Real or Fake?
+An 1802 Bust Half Dollar Case Study

 Iconic 1955 Double Die Lincoln Cent